 Best time to visit Grand Canyon National Park

 The Grand Canyon can be visited 365 days a year, though snow can prevent visitors from reaching the canyon when roads are closed.
 As the Grand Canyon is located in the desert, temperatures can be extreme, especially below the rim.
 Spring and autumn can be unpredictable.

 The South Rim is open round the clock throughout the year, while the North Rim opens from May 15th through October 15th.

-The individual fee for entry into the Grand Canyon National Park is USD 12 per person.
-The vehicle permit costs USD 25 per entry.
+The individual fee for entry into the Grand Canyon National Park is USD 15 per person.
+The vehicle permit costs USD 30 per entry.
 The admission to the National park is valid for seven days.
 There are certain days when the entry to the park is totally free.
-For this year, the entry is free from November 9 to 11 (Veterans Day weekend).